Hearings conclude into PSO’s $1.2 billion in CWIP projects

 “So it’s possible that the District Court of Rogers County, Oklahoma will be like other courts, they’re busy, and they might not render a decision until the end of this year.
 But what I’m asking you is, is it PSO’s intent to recover construction work in progress despite the fact that it can’t proceed and build Northeastern 5 and 6?

-If the regulators approve the PSO request, its 580,000 customers will be paying at least another $25 more a month.
+If the regulators approve the PSO request, its 580,000 customers will be paying more per month.